lassiterdc/highres-radar-rainfall-processing/README.md

 # highres-radar-rainfall-processing
-Code to download and process the NOAA's Surface Precipitation Rate product (https://vlab.noaa.gov/web/wdtd/-/surface-precipitation-rate-spr-?selectedFolder=9234881)
+This repository contains code to download, process, and quality check the [NOAA's Surface Precipitation Rate product](https://vlab.noaa.gov/web/wdtd/-/surface-precipitation-rate-spr-?selectedFolder=9234881) for use with
+[RainyDay](https://github.com/danielbwright/RainyDay) which performs stochastic storm transposition using gridded rainfall products.
+The repository also contains code for comparing the radar rainfall data with a gage network.